anassakera/Flutter/How to.md

 flutter pub run flutter_launcher_icons
 ```

-# Exporting Tables from phpMyAdmin
+# How to Exporting Tables from phpMyAdmin

 ## Step 1: Access phpMyAdmin in cPanel